 While there’s no one-size-fits-all approach to creating a sales commission plan for your business development team, there are some best practices and tried and true models to keep in mind when deciding the type of compensation structure you’ll use.

-The most common sales compensation plan we see used in SDR organizations is a combination of base salary and variable pay.
+The most common sales compensation plan we see used in SDR organizations is a combination of base salary and variable pay- otherwise known as at-risk pay.

 Typically, the SDR team is responsible for cold outreach, sales prospecting, and booking meetings.
 Although they’re directly involved with pipeline and revenue generation, they aren’t typically responsible for closing deals.
 Therefore, SDRs usually earn commission based on activity and quota attainment and not on a percentage of closed won deals.